-BMI measurements can help someone understand whether they have underweight or overweight.
-However, BMI for women has some limitations, as it does not measure body fat specifically.
+Body mass index (BMI) measurements can help someone understand whether they are underweight or overweight.
+However, BMI for people assigned female at birth has some limitations, as it does not measure body fat specifically.

 Once someone knows their BMI, they can find out where their measurement falls in the following standard weight categories from the

 BMI is a useful tool for understanding where someone’s weight falls on the scale from underweight to overweight.
 It can also help people maintain a moderate weight, which

 While it correlates with body fat levels, BMI does not distinguish between the weight that comes from fat, muscle, and bone.

 Waist-to-hip ratio (WHR)

 A person can calculate their WHR by dividing their waist measurement by the circumference of their hips.
-The World Health Organization (WHO) state that a WHR of 0.85 or below for women means that they have a low risk for weight-related disease.
+The World Health Organization (WHO) states that a WHR of 0.85 or below for women means that they have a low risk for weight-related disease.

 Diagnostic tests that a doctor

 - Densitometry: This involves a doctor measuring someone’s body weight while they are in water.
 The test compares their weight measurements on land to their measurements in water to calculate body fat percentage.
 Densitometry generally only takes place in a research setting.

-- Dual energy X-ray absorptiometry: X-rays move through fat, muscle, and bone at different rates, so this approach passes two low level X-rays through the body to calculate relative percentages.
+- Dual energy X-ray absorptiometry: X-rays move through fat, muscle, and bone at different rates, so this approach passes two low-level X-rays through the body to calculate relative percentages.

-- Bioelectrical impedance (BIA): BIA estimates someone’s body fat percentage by passing a low level electric current through the body.
+- Bioelectrical impedance (BIA): BIA estimates someone’s body fat percentage by passing a low-level electric current through the body.

 - Isotope dilution: In this test, a person drinks water that contains isotopes and then provides samples of bodily fluids.
 These samples give a doctor information on the individual’s body composition.